 Permission may be given subject to conditions which may relate to the following:

 To apply for a licence, contact us using the Contact us link below.

 - Does tacit consent apply?

 No. It is in the public interest that we must process your application before it can be granted.
 If you have not heard from us within a reasonable period, please contact us using the contact details provided.

-Please contact your us (Highways) in the first instance.
+Please contact us in the first instance using the link below.